Where is Thierry Henry now?

 At the end of the 2013-14 MLS season and whilst still an active player, Henry was signed by the BBC to provide match analysis for the 2014 World Cup in Brazil where he proved to be a huge success with the viewing public because of his smooth, insightful punditry style

 As soon as Thierry Henry announced his retirement from playing he was immediately signed by Sky Sports to join their team of football experts and also represent the company in an ambassadorial role.

 In 2016, Henry was once again signed up by the BBC as one of their main pundits and analysts for their coverage of the Euro 2016 tournament.

-Henry has expressed a desire to go into football coaching and in March 2016 completed his UEFA A coaching badges which allows him to manage anywhere below Premier League level.
+Having expressed a desire to go into football coaching upon finishing playing, Henry completed his UEFA A coaching badges in March 2016 which allows him to manage anywhere below Premier League level.